EdwinKuo1337/CS598-DLH-Final-Project/README.md

 # File location

-After finish running the benchmark, compress the data into data.zip, put this zip file inside StageNet folder and upload the whole folder to your google drive
+After finish running the benchmark, compress the data into data.zip, put this zip file inside StageNet folder and upload the whole folder to your google drive.

-Upload the jupyter notebook to your google colab
+Upload the jupyter notebook to your google colab.

 # Run this repo